 Lumbar Spinal Fusion Surgery

-One of the main goals of any surgical procedure on the skeletal system is to stop the pain caused by joints that have worn out over time-degenerative joints.
-One of the most reliable ways to reduce pain from degeneration is to fuse the joint together.
-A Lumbar Spinal Fusion Surgery is an operation where two bones, usually separated by a joint, are allowed to grow together into one bone.
-The medical term for this type of fusion procedure is arthrodesis.
+Stopping the pain caused by joints in the spine that have worn out constitutes the main goal of an operation on the skeletal system.
+Fusing joints together in the spine reduced pain from degeneration.
+Specifically, a Lumbar Spinal Fusion Surgery fuses two bones, usually separated by a joint, together into one bone.
+To clarify, the medical term for this type of fusion procedure refers to arthrodesis.

-Spinal fusion has been used for many years to treat painful conditions in the lumbar spine.
-Over the past decade, there have been dramatic improvements in the way that spinal fusion operations are performed.
-One major improvement has been the development of fixation devices.
+For your information, spinal fusion has been used for many years to treat painful conditions in the lumbar spine.
+Over the past decade, dramatic improvements have been implemented in the way that spinal fusion operations are performed.
+In addition, one major improvement has been the development of fixation devices.

-In order to understand your symptoms and treatment choices, it is helpful to start with a basic understanding of the anatomy of your low back.
-This includes becoming familiar with the various parts that make up the lumbar spine and how these parts work together.
+In order to understand your symptoms and treatment choices, it patients should understand the anatomy of the lower back.
+Also, this includes becoming familiar with the various parts that make up the lumbar spine and how these parts work together.

 Learn more about the anatomy of the lumbar spine.

 Only when all other conservative treatments have failed will your doctor suggest fusion surgery.
-Several back conditions may require a spinal fusion, including:
+To clarify, the following back conditions may require a spinal fusion, including:

 - degenerative disc disease